evkx/evkx.github.io/content/models/mercedes/eqs/EQS_53_4MATICplus/_index.md

 The Mercedes-AMG EQS 53 4MATIC+, with dimensions of 5223 mm in length, 1926 mm in width, and 1520 mm in height, falls into F-segment cars, also known as luxury or full-size luxury cars, represent the pinnacle of automotive luxury, performance, and technology.
 They are typically large sedans or limousines and are designed to offer the utmost in comfort, prestige, and advanced features.
 The Mercedes-AMG EQS 53 4MATIC+ offers a selection of 11 paint colors, featuring solid, metallic, and matte options.
 Alongside the standard palette, exclusive colors are available from the 'MANUFAKTUR' palette.
 The optional AMG Night Package finishes selected exterior elements in high-gloss black.
 Depending on the chosen paint color – this results in either strong contrasts or flowing transitions.

-You can select from multiple wheel options in different sizes on the Mercedes-AMG EQS 53 4MATIC+, allowing you to customize your vehicle to suit your style and driving preferences.
+The Mercedes-AMG EQS 53 4MATIC+ offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 265/40 tires on 21" rims front and 295/35 tires on 21" rims rear
 - 265/35 tires on 22" rims front and 295/30 tires on 22" rims rear

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).